concretesolutions/kappuccino/README.md

 ```

 #### Descendant
-It works just like the parent method:
+It works just like the parent method, for both cases (block matching and combining matchers)

 ``` kotlin
 @Test fun descendant_block_example() {